otherchriso/acsm_lua/README.md

 No warranty is provided, or implied.

 ## License
 Yes the license file here is real.
-Some content has been adapted from https://github.com/JustaPenguin/assetto-server-manager which has its own license.
+Some content has been adapted from https://github.com/JustaPenguin/assetto-server-manager which has its own license (see [MIT License](https://github.com/JustaPenguin/assetto-server-manager?tab=MIT-1-ov-file#readme) over there)